 That football at Christ’s College could only have been rugby is practically confirmed when it is considered that it was a poorly kept secret through the late 1800s that Gell was in fact not merely “an old Rugby man”, but the boy Thomas Hughes modelled his legendary “old Brooke” character in the classic novel about life at Rugby School, Tom Brown’s Schooldays.
 [Also see The Doctor’s Disciples: A Study of Four Pupils of Arnold of Rugby: Stanley, Gell, Clough, William Arnold, by Frances J. Woodward, 1954]

-It was not until a decade later, with the release and distribution of Tom Brown’s Schooldays, that the rest of the western world came to know of rugby football and the deeds of “old Brooke”.
+It was not until a decade later, with the release and distribution of Tom Brown’s Schooldays, that the rest of the British Empire and the USA came to know of Rugby football and the deeds of ‘old Brooke’.

 The first organised Rugby games in modern Tasmania were played in 1933, with the movement started in Launceston.
 The inaugural game in Hobart was at the Christ College Ground (now called Parliament Street Reserve) in Sandy Bay, Hobart on 8 July 1933.